 Chinese Companies, Global Domain Names

-U.S. companies have long understood the value and the marketing power of using short and memorable .COM domain names to capture global market share and to command trust and respect in their industries.
+U.S. companies have long understood the marketing power of using short and memorable .COM domain names to capture global market share and to command trust and respect in their industries.

 Only in recent years are Chinese companies realizing that short, relevant domain names directly impact their global authority, reputation, and sales.

 “Good domains are rare — very rare — and with such rarity comes value and prestige.
-Most people would love to own a domain like money.com, but very few have the means.
 Furthermore, very few great domains are even available for sale.” – NameCorp

 微信 – When Weixin rebranded to WeChat.com, it doubled its overseas users in under 6 months from 50 million to 100 million.
 Later, Weixin acquired We.com for $8 million.